DavidBetteridge/DavidBetteridge.github.io.old/index.md

 ## A testing test

 I was reading an article on testing the other night and it claimed that 100% code coverage is not really enough.
-As I agreed with the most things which were said I thought that I would come up with a fun example to demostrate this.
+As I agreed with most of the things which were said I thought that I would come up with a fun example to demostrate this.

 ### The test